 Book a tour to Rothenburg ob der Tauber:

-One of the last stops along the German castles tour is Nuremberg, which is famous for its incredible Christmas Market that takes over the historic centre every holiday season.
+One of the last stops along the German castles tour is Nuremberg, which is famous for having one of the best European Christmas markets which takes over the historic centre every holiday season.

 Here, you’ll find the Imperial Castle of Nuremberg perched high on a hill, and fortified by the 13th century walls and defensive towers that surround the Old Town.